RideWise

 When should I rent a car instead of using Uber?

-Rent a car when your trip exceeds 5 days with exploration outside city centers, when traveling with children who need car seats, when visiting areas with limited rideshare availability, or when planning road trips covering multiple destinations.
+Rent a car when your trip exceeds 5 days with exploration outside city centers, when traveling with children who need car seats, when visiting areas with limited rideshare availability (beach towns, national parks, rural areas), when planning road trips covering multiple destinations, or when you need more than 5 rides per day.
+The hybrid strategy — rideshare for city days, rental car for exploration days — often produces the lowest total cost for mixed-itinerary trips.

 Ready to start saving?